uclagamelab/MeshCreator/README.txt

 Major Issues:
 - The primitive fill algorithm is super slow, I'm sure there are some nice optimizations that will make life easier.
 - Option for sprite type textures is needed, maybe just by adding a plane instead of creating a mesh.

+Thanks to Chris Reilly for help with wizard interface.
+Thanks to Aliah Darke for usability and interface testing.